Speaking: Public Speaking & Presentations C1 - Lesson 2: Advanced Audience Engagement & Interaction Techniques

 C) Think-Pair-Share

-Answer: C. This is a classic "Think-Pair-Share" setup, encouraging peer-to-peer interaction before group sharing.
+→ Answer: C. This is a classic "Think-Pair-Share" setup.

 Your mission is to plan a presentation with engagement built-in from the start.

-1. Take a simple presentation topic (e.g., "The Advantages of Tourism for Cambodia").
+1. Choose a simple presentation topic (e.g., "The Advantages of Tourism for Cambodia").

-2. Create a simple outline with three main points.
+2. Create a simple outline with an intro, three main points, and a conclusion.

-3. Your Goal: For each of your three main points, decide on one audience engagement technique you will use at that moment.
-Write down the technique and the exact phrase you will use.
+3. Your Goal: For each main point, decide on one engagement technique and write the exact phrase you will use.

 • Main Point 1: Economic Benefits.